Identifying the matrix ring: algorithms for quaternion algebras and quadratic forms

 Many of the results in this paper fit into the more general setting of semisimple algebras; however, we believe that the special link to quadratic forms, along with the wide application of quaternion algebras (analogous to that of quadratic field extensions), justifies the specialized treatment they are afforded here.

 The author would like to thank his Ph.D.\ advisor Hendrik Lenstra for his many helpful comments, the \textsf{Magma} group at the University of Sydney for their support while writing this paper, and David Kohel for his valuable input.
-We are indebted to Carl Pomerance for the citation \cite{AlGranPom}.
+We are indebted to Carl Pomerance for the citation \cite{AdPomRum} and would like to thank Asher Auel, Jonathan Hanke, Kate Thompson, and the referee for helpful corrections and suggestions.
 Some of the results herein occur in the author's Ph.D. thesis \cite{Voight}.
-Writing this paper was partially supported by the National Security Agency under Grant Number H98230-09-1-0037.
+Writing this paper was partially supported by the National Security Agency under Grant Number H98230-09-1-0037 and the National Science Foundation under Grant No.\ DMS-0901971.